Bulgarian Women's League: NSA Hegemony: 2003–2022

 After Grand Hotel Varna sponsorship money were shrunk, NSA Sofia become absolut hegemony.
 LP Super Sport ended the Grand Hotel reigh and become champions in 2003.
 Bulgarian Football Union left the organisation of the women's league to the Amateur football league.
 NSA become absolute hegemony winning not only 17 conservative championships, but also the national team of Bulgaria had mainly players from NSA.
 FC NSA Sofia hegemony was ended by Lokomotiv Stara Zagora in 2022.

 UEFA push and league development: 2022–present

 Following the UEFA new restrictions for women's football in January 2023, all First League teams have to have a women's department playing in at least one youth or main league from 2023–24 season.
 At this point, only Etar and Pirin Blagoevgrad were professional teams having women department, while Lokomotiv Stara Zagora and Sevlievo Ladies had male teams in amateur divisions and were part from the Women's league.
-Some of the First League teams started an youth women teams, Dunav Ruse decided to join the league from 2023.
+Some of the First League teams started as youth women teams, Dunav Ruse decided to join the league from 2023.
 On 26 August 2023 WFC Varna was bought by Ludogorets Razgrad owners and was transformed into the woman's team of Ludogorets.